joe-jordan/minimalisp/README.md

   * `+`, `-`, `*`, `/` all do what they say on the tin.
 Additionally, `i/` and `%` are provided for integer division and remainder (modulo) respectively.
   * `ROUND` coerces floating point values to integers.
   * `RAND` returns a pseudo-random number between 0.0 and 1.0.
+  * `.` for concatenation and `SPLIT` for tokenisation of strings, which are a fundamental type.
   * `IF` will test its first argument, and if it is not `NIL`, an unbound symbol or 0 it will `EVAL` its second argument, otherwise its third (if provided.)
   * `=` tests for equivalence and `==` for exact (object) equality.
 They return 1 or `NIL`.
   * `>` and `<` test for greater than or less than, and can compare numbers or strings (if compared, numbers are always lower than strings, regardless of the contents.)
+  * `DOWHILE` for to provide a looping construct that is stack-safe, while tail-recursion is not optimised for and we still lean on the Python stack.

 `stdlib.l` (`-l`)